Man pleads guilty to deaths of 36 people in warehouse fire | Taiwan News | 2021/01/23

 OAKLAND, Calif.
-(AP) — The master tenant of a San Francisco Bay Area warehouse where 36 people perished when a fire ignited during a dance party in 2016 pleaded guilty Friday to the deaths, avoiding a second trial after the first ended in a hung jury.
+(AP) — The master tenant of a San Francisco Bay Area warehouse where 36 people perished when a fire ignited during a 2016 dance party pleaded guilty Friday to the deaths, avoiding a second trial after the first ended in a hung jury.

 Derick Almena, 50, pleaded guilty to 36 counts of involuntary manslaughter in exchange for a 12-year sentence.
 Already free on bail, Almena likely won't return to jail because of the nearly three years he already spent behind bars and credit for good behavior.

+Alameda County Superior Court Judge Trina Thompson read each count with the name of the victim.
+When she asked Almena his plea for each charge, he answered “guilty,” but his quiet responses were sometimes inaudible through an online stream of the hearing held virtually because of the coronavirus pandemic.

-His sentencing was scheduled for March 8 and will determine whether he will continue to be monitored electronically at his home in rural Northern California and be subject to supervised probation.
+Thompson scheduled sentencing for March 8, when she will determine whether he will pay restitution, continue to be monitored electronically at his home in rural Northern California and be subject to supervised probation.
+Families of the victims will be allowed to give victim impact statements at that time.

 Prosecutors say Almena was criminally negligent when he illegally converted the industrial Oakland warehouse into a residence and event space for artists dubbed the “Ghost Ship," stuffing the two-story building with flammable materials and extension cords.
 It had no smoke detectors or sprinklers.